 About Remy

 Remy’s first family album Think About The Planet (1997) has proved an enduring classic, with songs about biodiversity, invasive species, and more.
 The song "What's That, Habitat?" is part of United Nations music compilation to celebrate the Earth Charter, and the title track is part of the Playlist for the Planet which includes artists like Raffi, Cockburn and Lightfoot.
 An adult album In The Hills was released in 2011.
-His latest "not-for-kids-only" EnviroSongs album title Think About the Wild came out in November 2020 and was nominated for both the Children's Album of the Year by the Canadian Folk Music Awards and Children's Artist of the Year by the Western Canada Music Awards.
+His latest "not-for-kids-only" EnviroSongs album title Think About the Wild (2020) was nominated for both the Children's Album of the Year by the Canadian Folk Music Awards and Children's Artist of the Year by the Western Canada Music Awards.

 CBC News Yukon environmental educator taking his 'eco-songs' on the road